TomRossner/project-mania/README.md

 - Add/Edit/Delete stages
 - Create/Edit/Delete tasks in any stage you'd like
 - Add/Remove members to/from your project
-- Main chat + per task chat
+- Chat with others!
-- Project summary
+- Move tasks between stages
 - And more!

 ### This project is built with